tscanlin/developers.optimizely.com/README.md

 ```

 ### To deploy
+*IMPORTANT:* Make sure you have pulled the latest changes from the master branch
+*AND* its a good idea to restart `npm run gulp` before a deploy
+*AND* have verified the changes on the site running locally, then run:
 ```
-# IMPORTANT: Make sure you have pulled the latest changes from the master branch
-# AND have the site running locally, then run:
 npm run deploy
 ```
 After deploying verify your changes on the live site: